OfficeDev/Office-Add-in-samples/Samples/excel-create-worksheet-from-web-site/README.md

 Solution | Authors
 ---------|----------
-Open data from your web site in a spreadsheet | Microsoft
+Open data from your web page in a spreadsheet | Microsoft

 ## Version history